Nuclear power in the United States

 Most reactors began construction by 1974.
 But after the Three Mile Island accident in 1979 and changing economics, many planned projects were canceled.
 More than 100 orders for nuclear power reactors, many already under construction, were canceled in the 1970s and 1980s, bankrupting some companies.

 In 2006, the Brookings Institution, a public policy organization, stated that new nuclear units had not been built in the United States because of soft demand for electricity, the potential cost overruns on nuclear reactors due to regulatory issues and resulting construction delays.

 There was a revival of interest in nuclear power in the 2000s, with talk of a "nuclear renaissance", supported particularly by the Nuclear Power 2010 Program.
 A number of applications were made, but facing economic challenges, and later in the wake of the 2011 Fukushima Daiichi nuclear disaster, most of these projects have been canceled.
 Up until 2013, there had also been no ground-breaking on new nuclear reactors at existing power plants since 1977.
-Then in 2012, the U.S. Nuclear Regulatory Commission approved construction of four new reactors at existing nuclear plants.
+On October 19, 2016, Tennessee Valley Authority's Unit 2 reactor at the Watts Bar Nuclear Generating Station became the first US reactor to enter commercial operation since 1996.
+Then in 2012, the Nuclear Regulatory Commission approved construction of four new reactors at existing nuclear plants.
 Construction of the Virgil C. Summer Nuclear Generating Station Units 2 and 3 began on March 9, 2013, but was abandoned on July 31, 2017, after the reactor supplier Westinghouse filed for bankruptcy protection in March 2017.
 On March 12, 2013, construction began on the Vogtle Electric Generating Plant Units 3 and 4.
 The target in-service date for Unit 3 was originally November 2021.
-In March 2023, the Vogtle reached "initial criticality" and started service on July 31, 2023.
-On October 19, 2016, Tennessee Valley Authority's Unit 2 reactor at the Watts Bar Nuclear Generating Station became the first US reactor to enter commercial operation since 1996.
+Vogtle Unit 3 reached "initial criticality" and started service on July 31, 2023, while Unit 4 entered commercial operation in 2024.
+These were the first new US commercial reactors to enter operation in more than five years, with a combined gross electrical capacity of 2,500 MW.
+In 2025, nuclear power produced 18% of the country’s electricity.